Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 ## Input Data Format

-The top level structure of each JSON file is a list, where each entry represents a judgment-labels data point.
+The top level structure of each JSON file is a list, where each entry represents a judgement-labels data point.
 Each data point is a dict with the following keys:
 - `id`: a unique id for this  data point.
 This is useful for evaluation.
 - `annotations`:list of dict.The items in the dict are: